ronin4a/microblog/README.md

 Working repo of my version (slightly tweaked) of this app; goal = to learn Flask and SQLAlchemy so I can properly contribute Flask projects.

-Currently at: Part IX Pagination
+Currently at: Part XII Dates and Times

 changelog:
-- added email infrastructure; haven't tested yet
+- updated htmls with bootstrap

 notes:
 - haven't gotten email server working; some code in place for this, but work is